Ransomware Payments

 Reason #1: Faster Recovery Time

-One compelling reason behind the decision to pay the ransom is the desire for expedited recovery.
-When faced with the prospect of prolonged downtime and exorbitant recovery costs, some companies see paying the ransom as a pragmatic solution.
+One compelling reason behind the decision to pay the ransom is the desire for quicker recovery.
+When faced with the prospect of prolonged downtime and excessive recovery costs, some businesses see paying the ransom as a pragmatic solution.
 In their view, the immediate restoration of critical assets outweighs the potential risks and moral implications.

 Reason #2: Damage to Business